 But of what sort?
 A National Retail Federation (NRF) study reveals that consumers don’t just aimlessly browse online; they actually look for something specific to buy and they want to find it quickly.
 That means before they type anything on the search bar, they already have an item in mind.

-The same study also found out that 79% of consumers also factor in overall experience in determining whether or not they’ll buy from a brand or retailer – and how often.
-Central to that desired or expected experience are painless return policy, free shipping and credit card security.
+The same study also found out that 79% of consumers also factor in overall experience in determining whether or not they’ll buy from a brand or retailer - and how often.
+Central to that desired or expected experience are a painless return policy, free shipping, and credit card security.

 So, how to cater to today’s consumers?
-The Nielsen Norman Group recommends to design for 5 types of e-commerce shoppers:
+The Nielsen Norman Group recommends designing for 5 types of e-commerce shoppers:

 - Researchers.
 These guys have been to at least two sites before yours or even if you’re their first visit, they will definitely go elsewhere to gather more information.
 The key to this group is trust.